poonamvebuin/Recipie-Builder-Agentic-AI-POC/README.md

 );
 ```

-Now, export data from the given csv file for this table.
+Now, export data from the given csv file named products inside Databse folder for this table.